Updated June 30, 2020

 It sounds scary.
 But you shouldn't panic, said Dana Anspach, founder and CEO of Sensible Money, a financial planning firm.

 The Federal Reserve measures household net worth by adding up the assets owned by American families and nonprofits, including investments and real estate, and subtracting their debts.

 Much of the decrease resulted from a drop in the stock market.
-Three months into 2019, the market has mostly recovered.
+But markets historically will recover.

 "It's just a temporary measure," Anspach said.
 "It's only relevant if you needed to sell or consume those assets at that point in time."

 Here's how you should respond to a drop in net worth.

 First, determine whether the drop is because of actions you've taken or, as was the case in 2020, temporary market forces, Anspach said.
 If your net worth falls for one quarter but you're still saving money up and paying debt down, there's no need to change course.
 But if you're the cause of the drop, maybe because you're borrowing more money and dipping into your savings accounts, it's time to pay attention.

 Without understanding the reasons behind a change in net worth, people can sometimes react too quickly and do more damage, said Karl Leonard Hicks, a certified financial planner.
 That's why it's important to understand what makes up your net worth before responding to a news report about it.

 Your net worth comprises everything you own minus everything you owe.
 Add up all the value of all your assets, from bank accounts to investments to real estate, and subtract the value of your debts.
 You can use a tool as simple as a spreadsheet, as Anspach does.